 IaC and cloud provisioning

 HCP Terraform provides you with a robust and efficient cloud provisioning workflow.
-The choice of workflow is important, and engineering effort will be required to change it later.
+The choice of workflow is important, and changing the workflow later requires engineering effort.
 The high level points required to implement a cloud provisioning workflow are as follows.

 - Plan your project, covering installation and configuration of HCP Terraform or Terraform Enterprise, and how you intend to provide self-service capability to your internal customers.
-This is detailed further in the Terraform Operating Guide: Standardization HVD.
-Consideration now of how you will onboard, and work with, early-adopter teams, and later how to onboard gradually larger groups of teams until the platform is generally available will save a lot of time and effort.
+The Terraform Operating Guide: Standardization HVD details this in more depth.
+Consideration now of how you onboard, and work with, early adopter teams, and later how to onboard gradually larger groups of teams until the platform is generally available saves a lot of time and effort.

 - Consider the size and bandwidth of your platform team.
 Consider what would happen to their workload if any of the onboarding experience of your internal customers was not fully automated.